 The LSU Department of Chemistry X-ray Crystallography Facility occupies 450 sq ft on the 6th floor of Choppin Hall.
 The Facility Manager is Dr. Frank R. Fronczek (email@example.com).
 Equipment available for use consists of:

-3) Four computers with complete suites of crystallographic software.
-Two of the computers have the Windows XP and Windows 7 operating systems, and two have Linux.
-Software is the Bruker Apex3 suite, which includes diffractometer-control routines, SHELXS, SHELXTL structure solution and refinement programs, and graphics interfaces, also the WinGX software suite for structure solution, refinement and visualization, and the Nonius maXus software.
+- Three Windows 10 computers with complete suites of crystallographic software.
+Software is the Bruker Apex3 suite, which includes diffractometer-control routines, SHELXT and SHELXL structure solution and refinement programs, and graphics interfaces, also the WinGX software suite for structure solution, refinement and visualization.
 The department also has a site license for the Cambridge Structural Database and associated software for searching and analyzing literature structures.